-The carrying amounts of assets except for inventories, assets arising from property development and financial assets are reviewed at each reporting date to determine whether there is any indication of impairment.
+The carrying amounts of assets except for inventories, assets arising from property development and financial assets (other than investments in subsidiaries) are reviewed at each reporting date to determine whether there is any indication of impairment.

 If any such indication exists, then the asset's recoverable amount is estimated.
-For goodwill that have indefinite useful lives or that are not yet available for use, recoverable amount is estimated at each reporting date.
+For goodwill that have indefinite useful lives or that are not yet available for use, the recoverable amount is estimated usually at each reporting date.